 Health and Care

-- At about eight weeks of age, a kitten should get a check up with a veterinarian and receive its first FVRCP vaccine.
-The FVRCP vaccine actually contains three different vaccinations in one.
+- At about eight weeks of age, a kitten should get a check-up with a veterinarian and receive its first FVRCP vaccine.
+The FVRCP vaccine contains three different vaccinations in one.
 FVRCP stands for feline viral rhinotracheitis, calicivirus, and panleukopenia.
 These are major diseases that cats of any age can contract.
 This vaccine will need to be repeated or supplemented with a booster vaccine three to four weeks later at about 12 weeks of age and once more at about 16 weeks of age.

-- Some veterinarians will spay or neuter a kitten between the ages of eight and twelve weeks old while others will have a minimum weight requirement or recommend the kitten be closer to six months old before it receives this surgery.
+- Some veterinarians will spay or neuter a kitten between the ages of eight and 12 weeks old while others will have a minimum weight requirement or recommend the kitten be closer to six months old before it receives this surgery.
 This procedure should be discussed with your veterinarian and a preoperative blood screening is often recommended to ensure your kitten is healthy enough for anesthesia.
 This blood screening will also establish a baseline for future blood screenings as your kitten ages, so you will have something to compare it to.

 Food and Nutrition

-- Litter box training will come naturally to a kitten if they see their mother or litter mates using a litter box.
+- Litter box training will come naturally to a kitten if they see their mother or littermates using a litter box.
 Covering their waste after urinating or defecating is something cats instinctively do.

 - Teaching your kitten its name can be done once it is about eight weeks old through repetition and reward.
 Verbal praise, petting, toys, and treats are all forms of rewards that your kitten will respond to.